krustlet/krustlet-docs/content/howto/bootstrapping.md

 type: docs
 ---

-As of version 0.3.0, Krustlet supports automatic bootstrapping of its authorization and serving certificates.
+Krustlet supports automatic bootstrapping of its authorization and serving certificates.
 This document describes how the functionality works.

 ## Initialization